kocubinski/gardano/README.md

 # gardano

-Gardano is an implements a very small subset of the Cardano transaction protocol.
-Also included in this project is a docker image that can be used to run a Cardano node.
-This image is based on the official Cardano image.
+Gardano implements a very small subset of Cardano's transaction protocol.
+Currently supported by the API are:

-See main.go for usage.
+- Payment-only address construction for mainnet and testnets (see CIP-19)
+- CIP-20 metadata
+- Transaction CBOR encoding
+- Transaction signing
+- Change and fee calculation
+- TTL

+To test this library, a local Cardano node can be started locally if the cardano binaries are installed with `make run`, or by the docker image produced with `make docker` if not.
+The docker image is built from a fork of the official Cardno node with a few extra utilities.

+See main.go for examples, which demonstrates the usage of github.com/blinklabs-io/gouroboros to communicate with a running Cardano node via n2c for transaction submission, querying, and synchronization.

 ## Example